 Written-Off Classic Cars: Are They Worth The Buy?

 At the outset, cutting out rusty panels or bent metalwork and replacing it with new ones might not sound like a lot.
 To the common ear, this might sound like a crashed classics worth the buy, which is true only if you know what you are getting yourself into.
-Believe it or not, an awful lot of classic cars are written off every year either by salvage experts or at specialist auctions.
+Believe it or not, written off cars are increasing day by day classic cars are also been written off now a days.

 It should be noted that a car does not have to be smashed up to be ‘written-off’.
 We have come across cases where vehicles are stolen and recovered by insurance companies with little or no damage.
 These can make for the excellent buys.

 However, usually the biggest lingering worry is whether the car was abused (especially sports cars) and what’s now missing.
 Apart from this, another type of car that is often written-off is the one inflicted with flood damage.
 While a lot of them would look fine on the outside, it may hide a host of latent problems.
 In the motoring world, cars that were subjected to freshwater floods are the ones that successfully see the dawn.

 The Collectors’ Workshop is place where not only our knowledge and expertise that lets us be the best specialist of classic cars in Dubai but also the love and passion we possess to work with such monikers.